marcelglueck/BEpipeR/README.md

 inform you about changes to the pipeline incl. future plans, newly-implemented features, and bugs/issues found and how to mitigate them.

+### 20.02.2024
+- **BEpipeR v0.1.0 has been released!** 🥳 This release is already meant for productive purposes (i.e. it is fully functional with regards to forest plot data).
+We will fully implement support for grassland plots very soon.
+That release will also allow you to toggle between forest and grassland mode easily.

 ## Background and motivation
 The wealth of biotic and abiotic environmental data generated in the [Biodiversity Exploratories](https://www.biodiversity-exploratories.de/en/) continues to [grow steadily](https://www.bexis.uni-jena.de/ddm/publicsearch/), and so does the effort of implementing always the